ICB code of conduct and ethics, and CAWC code of practice

 9. Continuing Professional Development (CPD)

-In order to maintain, develop and enhance practitioner skills they must undertake appropriate CPD on a regular basis.
+In order to maintain, develop and enhance practitioner skills they must undertake a minimum of 40 hours CPD annually.
 This must be recorded by the individual.
 Individuals are also encouraged to reflect on their own professional practice.

 10. Commercial Obligations

 - Mislead or deceive users of their service